Competitive MCAT Scores

-- Understand the format and the content- You can make your MCAT scores competitive provided you understand the format as well as the content of the test.
+- Understand the format and the content- You can make your score competitive provided you understand the format as well as the content of the test.
 Many times it is in the small details, that our successes and failures are dependent upon.
-Make sure you are aware of the latest updates with regard to the MCAT especially with regard to the testing content.
+Make sure you are aware of the latest updates with regard to the test especially with regard to the testing content.

-- Working on your shortcomings- To make your MCAT scores competitive, your preparations should start with a diagnostic test based on the different MCAT test sections.
+- Working on your shortcomings- To make your result competitive, your preparation should start with a diagnostic test based on the different test sections.
 This will give you a tentative idea of the subject areas you need to focus on.

 - Practice with books of the latest editions- It is important that you practice with books which are of the latest editions and also from well known authors as this will keep you abreast with the latest updates.
-However, don't depend on books alone, you can also gather your data from online resources wherein much of the knowledge required for MCAT prep is available for free.
+However, don't depend on books alone, you can also gather your data from online resources wherein much of the knowledge required for the test's preparation is available for free.

-- Practice to perfection- If you want your MCAT scores to be competitive enough, then you have to have an MCAT score of 30 and above as the combined score of the test and a score of P or Q for the Writing section of the test.
+- Practice to perfection- If you want your test scores to be competitive enough, then you have to have a test score of 30 and above as the combined score of the test and a score of P or Q for the Writing section of the test.
 This is the average score which most competitive medical schools look for.
 To have such competitive scores you have to take as many practice tests as possible.
 Each day you have to keep aside at least an hour or two for your practice sessions.

-On a parting note, a well planned approach can definitely make your MCAT scores competitive, provided you follow it with the focus and commitment of a winner.
+On a parting note, a well planned approach can definitely make your test result competitive, provided you follow it with the focus and commitment of a winner.